DCRG-Bristol/pim/README.md

 Specifying a requirements file lets you install or search for multiple packages at once.
 See 'requirements-example.txt' for an example.
 Make sure to provide an absolute path to the file!

-To automatically confirm installation without being prompted, set `--approve`.
-Note that this is only available when installing packages from file.
+To automatically confirm installation without being prompted, set `--force`.

 ## What it does